nils-werner/sass_compiler/README.markdown

 ## Synopsis

-A simple way to compile SASS files on the fly via the URL.
+A simple way to compile SASS and SCSS files on the fly via the URL.

 ## Installation